Year 1 - Freshman Year

 - Scan the Occupational Outlook Handbook, (www.bls.gov/oco) a book filled with information on hundreds of occupations, and leaf through other career-search books in the career library.

-- Attend on-campus career and job fairs to gather information on potential careers and employers.
+- Attend all on-campus career and job fairs to gather information on potential careers and employers.

 - Explore your interests, abilities, and skills through required academics.